-The Board Members' are responsible for the other information.
-The other information comprises the directors' report but does not include the financial report and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the Directors report, but does not include the financial report and our auditor's report thereon.

 Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.